YECHEZ/wow-fish-bot/README.md

-# wow-fish-bot | DEV-BRANCH !
+# wow-fish-bot | APP RELEASE !
-## WoW Vanilla fish bot.
-Python, simple, for me.
-World of Warcraft 1.12.1
+## World of Warcraft Fish BOT.
+Safety.
+Python.
+Simple.
+For me.
 ### ADDED tray-icon with information

 - No hook sounds, work with all resolution.
-- Using packages: Pillow, PyAutoGUI, PyQt5, numpy, opencv-python, pywin32 (Project Interpreter - PyCharm)
-- code = 92 lines with spaces.

-> This is tested application before Windows app release

 How to:
 1. Equip fishing pole
 2. Move skill 'Fishing' to slot with bind '1'
 3. Hide World of Warcraft UI (ALT + Z)
 4. Full camera zoom
-5. Run bot
+5. Unpause bot via Right click on icon

 - Work only if found active window 'World of Warcraft'
 - How it work: